SymfonyCasts/api-platform3/sfcasts/custom-resource-provider.md

 To be able to load data and have this collection endpoint *not* return a 404, we need a *state provider*.
 And it's not *just* the `GET` endpoints.
-The `PUT` endpoint uses a state provider, as well as `DELETE` and `PATCH`: these all first *load* the resource before editing or deleting it.
+The `PUT` endpoint uses a state provider, as well as `DELETE` and `PATCH`: these all first *load* the resource, before editing or deleting it.

 So let's make a state provider!
-We've done this before: at your terminal, run:
+We've done this before.
+At your terminal, run:

 ```terminal
 ./bin/console make:state-provider
 ```

-Let's call it `DailyQuestStateProvider`. *Awesome* name!
+Call it `DailyQuestStateProvider`. *Awesome* name!

 Spin back over, open the `State/` directory and... there it is!
 Our job is simple: to return the `DailyQuest` object or objects for the current operation.

-Let's start *so* simple: return an array with two hard-coded `new DailyQuest()` objects.
+Let's start *super* basic: return an array with two hard-coded `new DailyQuest()` objects.
 They're both empty... because that class doesn't have any properties.

-Now, to tell API Platform when to *use* the shiny new provider, in `DailyQuest`, say `provider` set to `DailyQuestStatsProvider::class`.
+To tell API Platform to *use* the shiny new provider, in `DailyQuest`, add `provider` set to `DailyQuestStateProvider::class`.

-Let's try this thing!
-Head back over to the docs to "Execute" the collection endpoint.
+Let's give this a whirl!
+Dash back over to the docs to "Execute" the collection endpoint.
 And... *yes*!
 No more 404!
-Now we have a 200... and it returned 2 items!
+We get a 200... and it returned 2 items!
 All they have are the JSON-LD fields -  `@id` and `@type` - but that makes sense since the class doesn't have any other properties.